Amazon S3 Pricing Structure

 Bandwidth you have to pay to transfer data from (but not to) AWS.
 Pricing varies depending on the amount of TB.
 Again, the more data (in TB) that is transferred, the lower the price per TB.

-Do note, the good news is that Amazon are persistently restructuring their prices in a downward manner in order to remain competitive with the numerous other cloud storage facilities available.
+Do note, the good news is that Amazon is persistently restructuring their prices in a downward manner in order to remain competitive with the numerous other cloud storage facilities available.

 Nevertheless, prior to making your first financial investment, it’s a wise precaution’ to work out your monthly fees in advance.
 Pay-as-you go as a pricing model is attractive, no doubt, but it can pose a few drawbacks to the unsuspecting user.
 As by way of example, should you opt to use S3 to host images, which many of us do prefer to do, depending on how popular your website/s is/are, you could be looking at a fairly sizeable bill just from the GET requests alone.
 And I am speaking from personal experience when I say to you keep a close eye on your bill tally!